hinto-janai/festival/src/README.md

 <img src="assets/images/diagram/frontend.png" width="66%"/>

-Each thread communicates with `Kernel` and `Kernel` only, sending well-defined messsage.
+Each thread communicates with `Kernel` and `Kernel` only, sending well-defined messsages.
 This is literally the message implementation between `CCD` and `Kernel`:
 ```rust
 enum CcdToKernel {
     NewCollection(Collection),